 How to manage the impact of a Dementia diagnosis

 There is no right or wrong way to react when receiving this news.
-You might go through phases of disbelief, anger and worry, all of which are completely normal.
-Take the time for yourself to deal with this and talk to those around you about how you’re feeling.
+You may experience phases of disbelief, anger and worry, all of which are completely normal.
+It’s important to take the time to deal with your diagnosis and talk to those around you about how you’re feeling.
 We’ve compiled a list of things you can try if you’re dealing with a Dementia diagnosis to help you and your loved ones cope.

 Try talking to other people

 It might be that you find talking to people about your diagnosis helps you deal with the impact of Dementia.
 Being honest and letting people know how you feel is a good way to cope with your emotions, resulting in a sense of relief that everything is out in the open.
 While this works for some, others may feel more private and prefer to talk things through with someone less familiar.
 If this is the case, these are many Dementia support services available to help.